pydantic/logfire/docs/integrations/wsgi.md

 # WSGI

-If the [WSGI][wsgi] framework doesn't have a dedicated OpenTelemetry package, you can use the [`logfire.instrument_wsgi()`][logfire.Logfire.instrument_wsgi] method to instrument it.
+If the [WSGI][wsgi] web framework you're using doesn't have a dedicated integration, you can use the [`logfire.instrument_wsgi()`][logfire.Logfire.instrument_wsgi] method to instrument it.

 ## Installation